 - 1. Ground run or fly helicopter to obtain normal operating temperature. - 2.
 Remove engine side cowls and open quick drain on bottom of sump to drain oil into suitable container. - 3.
 Cut safety wire from oil suction-screen cap located on centerline at accessory (magneto) end of sump. - 4.
 Remove, inspect, clean, and reinstall oil suction screen.
 Re-safety cap. - 5.
-Cut safety wire (if installed) from oil filter and break loose using wrench or loosen pressure-screen housing bolts. - 6.
-Place suitable container below and inboard of magneto to catch oil retained in filter or screen housing and remove filter or screen housing slowly to allow oil to drain into container.
+Break oil filter loose using wrench. - Place suitable container below and inboard of magneto to catch oil retained in filter and remove filter slowly to allow oil to drain into container.
 Do not allow oil to drain on magneto housing. - 7.
-Cut filter open to inspect, or inspect and clean pressure screen. - 8.
+Cut filter open to inspect. - 8.
 Install new filter per instructions printed on filter.
-Use only Champion CH48108, CH48108-1, Tempest AA48108-2, or Robinson B123-1 or -2 filter with Robinson filter adapter or use Champion CH48103 or CH48103-1 filter with early-style filter installation.
-Safety wire is not required on filter.
-If no filter is installed, re-install pressure screen and housing.
-Torque pressure-screen housing bolts to 96 in.-lb.
+Use only Champion CH48108, CH48108-1, Tempest AA48108-2, or Robinson B123-1 or -2 filter.
+Safety wire is not required on filter. - 9.
+Close quick drain and fill sump with 9 quarts of appropriate grade oil as recommended below. - Start helicopter.
+Verify oil pressure within 30 seconds.
+Ground run for a few minutes, shut down, and verify no leaks. - 11.
+Check oil level on dipstick.